 The dome of the sanctuary is carried on a number of black basalt pillars.
 Three highly ornate black stone mihrabs decorate the western wall of the prayer chamber.

-Architecturally it may be dated to the 15th Century and an Arabic inscription with Quranic verses is still in site.
+Architecturally it may be dated to the 15th Century and an Arabic inscription with Quranic verses is still on site.
 The identity of Rajbibi is not clear, but it seems that she was an influential lady of the royal harem.

-Dhunichak Mosque in Gaur.
-Photo Credit: Raw Hasan
+Dhunichak Mosque in Gaur. © Photo Credit: Raw Hasan.

 This mosque with a rectangular sanctuary with 5′-6″ walls, stylistically dates to the later Ilyas Shahi (1352–1358) period.
 There are three richly ornamented mihrabs on the western wall, the central one being the largest.
-The roof of this mosques has been fallen, which has later been beautifully restored by the archeological department of Bangladesh.
+The roof of these mosques has been fallen, which has later been beautifully restored by the archeological department of Bangladesh.

-Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan
+Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan.

-This interesting large two storied brick building, erroneously known as the Tahkhana or underground chambers of the saint Shah Niamatullah Wali of Karnaul near Delhi, stands close to his three-domed mosque and his single-domed shrine further to the north.
+This interesting large two-storied brick building, erroneously known as the Tahkhana or underground chambers of the saint Shah Niamatullah Wali of Karnaul near Delhi, stands close to his three-domed mosque and his single-domed shrine further to the north.

 The building, which recently has been extensively repaired, is extremely interesting as it is the only monument of the Mughal period in Gaur.
 The edifice originally must have been built by Shah Shuja as his luxurious temporary residence in Gaur whilst visiting his Pir, Shah Niamatullah.

-The shrine of Shah Niamatullah at Tahkhana Complex in Gaur.
-Photo Credit: Raw Hasan
+The shrine of Shah Niamatullah at Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan.

 Shah Niamatullah is reputed to be the spiritual guide of Prince Shah Shuja, who was a guest at the court of the Prince in Rajmahal, prior to coming to Gaur where he eventually settled.
 He died in 1664 and was buried there.

-The so called Tahkhana is an oblong building, located on the western bank of an expansive tank, now choked with weed.
+The so-called Tahkhana is an oblong building, located on the western bank of an expansive tank, now choked with weed.
 The ground floor of the building, accommodating an unspecified number of cells, was built into a part of the leveled embankment of the tank, at water level, whereas the upper floor is level with the surrounding ground of the tomb and the mosque.

-The mosque of Shah Niamatullah at Tahkhana Complex in Gaur.
-Photo Credit: Raw Hasan
+The mosque of Shah Niamatullah at Tahkhana Complex in Gaur. © Photo Credit: Raw Hasan.

-There are seventeen apartments on the upper floor, including the two octagonal chambers in the north-east and south-east corners.
-A domed hammam complex is located on the south and there is a staircase in the south-east corner which leads down to the water’s edge.
+There are seventeen apartments on the upper floor, including the two octagonal chambers in the northeast and southeast corners.
+A domed hammam complex is located on the south and there is a staircase in the southeast corner which leads down to the water’s edge.